 The restaurant, located at 90 Avenue Rd., is the latest launch from hospitality group ICONINK, with Executive Chef Ben Heaton leading the kitchen.
 A small neon sign spells out Estia in the window and inside, dark booths and Asian prints are swapped out for jewel-toned upholstery and female-centric art.
 Lights are dim and along the left hand side, visitors are greeted by an impressive bar.
 At the back, an open window gives a peek at the kitchen’s charcoal grill and wood burning oven.

 The mantra at Estia is to serve well thought out, yet simple dishes, using only the freshest of ingredients to ensure quality plates that family and friends can linger over.
 The menu boasts a variety of shareable dishes such as halloumi ($16) made with cow’s milk, drizzled with Greek truffle-infused honey and balsamic, and served with oven roasted grapes; carefully thought out salads like the shaved fennel and radicchio ($9/$17); and sides like wood oven potatoes ($12) and grilled broccolini ($14).

 Downstairs lies the prep kitchen where much of Estia’s magic happens.
-The restaurant makes almost everything in house, from the cured meats and cheeses to breads (made with flour sourced locally) and spreads, and even yogurt.
+The restaurant makes almost everything in house, from the cured meats and cheeses, to breads and spreads, and even yogurt.